 Bulk export then import

 With the user export tool you can bulk export accounts to a CSV and then bulk import the accounts.
 This is useful for migrating or moving users to a new domain.

 Choose what you want to export, all users, all users from an organizational unit or a group.

 Then click the export button to save the results to a CSV.
 In the example below this is all the users from the Accounting OU in my domain.
 Now I’ll just click export to save this to a CSV.

 Now open the bulk import tool and choose the exported CSV and click run.

-If you need help or have questions contact us via our contact page.
+If you run into any issues or need to ask a question you can contact us via our contact page.

 You can also send us any additional features you would like to see added.